 Yes, fences must have the "good side" facing out in residential classifications.

-Q. Where may I obtain a copy of Volusia County Zoning Ordinance 80-8?
+Q. Where may I obtain a copy of Volusia County Zoning Ordinance?

-Ordinance 80-8, as amended, must be ordered from the Municipal Code Corporation, P.O.
+The Ordinance, as amended is part of Chpater 72, Land Planning of the Volusia County Code of Ordinances, and it must be ordered from the Municipal Code Corporation, P.O.
 Box 2235, Tallahassee, FL 32316.
 The telephone number is 1-800-262-2633.
 If you only require the Ordinance pertaining to a specific zoning classification, you may obtain an extract from the Ordinance pertaining to that zoning classification from any County Zoning Office.
 In addition, the Ordinance is accessible on the internet at http://www.municode.com.

 Q. I live on waterfront property.
 Can I build a dock and boathouse?

 Docks and boathouses are permitted on waterfront property, provided there is a principal building on the lot.
 Docks must be constructed no closer than 15 feet to the side lot lines, or their extension into the water.
-Boathouses may not have more than 500 square feet of area and shall not be higher than 15 feet above the mean high water mark.
+Per the Ordinance, a dock includes the pier, platform, walkway or bouthouse extending over water.
+The structure may not have more than 750 square feet of area, excluding walkway extensions, and shall not be higher than 15 feet above the mean high water mark.
 They may not be used for dwelling purposes or contain any sleeping or living quarters.
 Building permits are required and, in certain instances, permits will be required from the Florida Department of Environmental Protection and/or the U.S. Army Corp of Engineers.